case2111/phabricator-tools/README.md

 * Supports utilizing a diffusion repo (local) clone to perform repo-configured redirects

+### Git

+Provides a reverse proxy to a locally running version of gitweb

 ## logs

 Handles log rotation as necessary for phd and aphlict